NYU-Molecular-Pathology/snsxt/README.md

 snsxt/run.py --analysis_id example_analysis --results_id results1 d -i /path/to/sns_output_dir
 ```

+## Arguments

+Some common program arguments to the `snsxt/run.py` program include:

+- `--analysis_id`: An identifier for the analysis

+- `--results_id`: A sub-identifier for the analysis

+- `--task-list`: A YAML formatted list of downstream analysis tasks for `snsxt`, defaults to `task_lists/default.yml`

+### Subcommands

+The following subcommands are included in the program:

+#### `new`

+Starts a new `sns wes` pipeline analysis, along with paired.

+- positional arguments represent directories containing .fastq files

+- `--output_dir`: output directory for the analysis results

+- `--targets`: A .bed file with genomic regions for the analysis, defaults to the included `targets.bed` file

+#### `d`

+Performs downstream `snsxt` analysis on an existing `sns wes` pipeline output.

+- `--input_dir`: Path to the directory containing the `sns wes` pipeline output

 # Program Components

 _Names and locations of these items may change with development_